 You’ve come to an extraordinary place.
 Our School of Nursing is ranked among America’s finest – and we’re getting ever better.

 There's a lot going on here.
 Our professors are recognized as scholars and leaders, and for excellence in the classroom and lab.
 Our staff members are dedicated and resourceful.
-And our students excite us all with their academic, clinical and service achievements, their energy, creative ideas, original scholarship and budding leadership at a time of dramatic change in health care.
+And our students excite us all with their academic, clinical and service achievements, their energy, creative ideas, their original scholarship and budding leadership at a time of dramatic change in health care.

 We are a key component of the highly ranked UVA Health System and committed to interprofessional education.
 Our Compassionate Care Initiative enables us to cultivate resilient practitioners and stellar caregivers.
 And, of course, we’re all part of Mr. Jefferson’s university, a top-ranked institution, and a World Heritage site.
 The small, sophisticated city of Charlottesville – an easy drive from Washington, D.C. and Richmond, and nestled among the beautiful Blue Ridge Mountains – is consistently ranked as one of the best places to live in the country.